Bankruptcy and Repossession: Myths Surrounding the Repo Process

 Contact Groce & DeArmon, P.C. for Bankruptcy and Repossession Assistance

 Enough with the myths.
 If you are really wanting to eradicate the threat of a repo, then filing for bankruptcy protection may be a legitimate solution for your situation.
-If you are in need of assistance with the dealings of bankruptcy and repossession, then contact the bankruptcy lawyers at Groce & DeArmon, P.C. at 417-862-3706.
+If you are in need of assistance with the dealings of bankruptcy and repossession, then contact Groce & DeArmon to set up a free consultation.